WinnieLaugh/StructuredTriplet/dataset/README.md

 ## Usage and Options
 ### Mask format
 The masks in the *mask* folder are numpy arrays of size 1024x1024.
 Each mask is a pixel-wise correspondense to the image patch of the same name in the *imgs* folder.
 We also include the
- *draw_overlay.py* as an example to show how the data can be used.
+ *draw_overlay.py* as an example to show how to use this data.

 ### Cancer Types
 The cancer types are indicated by the folder names in the *imgs* folder and the *mask* folder.
 They are abbreviation for 32 different types of diseases.